World of East Asian Studies

 World of East Asian Studies Lead Faculty: Professor Anthony DeBlasi

-L-LC Council: Leadership opportunities abound in the L-LCs!
-Earn a spot on the Living-Learning Community Student Council by being a leader in your L-LC!
-Council members are elected by the L-LC to represent the group at meetings throughout the academic year.
+World Representatives: Leadership opportunities abound in the L-LCs!
+Earn a spot as a World Representative by being a leader in your L-LC!
+World Representatives are elected by the L-LC to represent the group at meetings throughout the academic year.

-World of East Asian Studies Council Member(s): Your name could be here by October of next year!
+World of East Asian Studies World Representative(s): Evan McElroy & Venissa Chen.
+Your name could be here by October of next year!

 Eligibility: The World of East Asian Studies is open to all majors, on the condition that the student is enrolled in a five-credit language course in Japanese, Chinese, or Korean.